-What Happens When A Major World City Runs Dry?
+What Happens When a Major World City Runs Dry?

 Dispatch

-What Happens When A Major World City Runs Dry?
+What Happens When a Major World City Runs Dry?

 CAPE TOWN, South Africa — Residents of this coastal city of 4 million have begun stockpiling bottled water and lining up at natural springs.
 The reason?
 Cape Town, a global tourist destination and South Africa’s second-largest city, may soon switch off its taps.